artgolden/tribolium_processing/README.md

 - **"planes_to_keep_per_direction"** - is a list where indexes are directions for which you specify manually which planes will be kept in the image.
 Currently you have to specify which planes to keep for all directions if you are using this parameter.
 Consider using a text editor such as VSCode that supports good syntax hilighting for JSON files as well as syntax error checking.

 If you have already organised files in *(P0)-ZStacks-Raw* folder from the previous run, you can you this as well.
+Then your files in *(P0)-ZStacks-Raw* folder should look like it is shown in the outputs.

 _Optional manual crop box input:_ you can put a file with the name *manual_crop_box.roi* that will contain a ROI object saved from Fiji RoiManager that specifies a crop box around an embryo that will be used for this direction if the parameter "use_manual_bounding_box" is set to TRUE in the JSON file.
 There is a small script to help you generate this manual crop box: *create_manual_crop_box.py*